thenexthub/Codira/docs/proposals/valref.rst

 Introduction
 ============

-Until recently, Swift's support for value semantics outside trivial types like scalars and immutable strings has been weak.
+Until recently, Codira's support for value semantics outside trivial types like scalars and immutable strings has been weak.
 While the recent ``Clonable`` proposal makes new things possible in the "safe" zone, it leaves the language syntactically and semantically lumpy,